 \subsection{Adaptive Learning}

-Adaptive learning broadly refers to \emph{"a learning process in which the content taught, or the way such content is presented, changes or “adapts” based on individual student responses, and which dynamically adjusts the level or types of instruction based on individual student abilities or preferences"} \citep{Oxman2014}.
-In contrast to learning resources recommendation, adaptive learning needs to design efficient learning schemes and dynamic learning paths to organize learning resources for students based on specific knowledge structures.
-However, the key problem associated with realizing adaptive learning is the same, that is dynamically measuring students' knowledge state, in which KT has been widely applied to solve this problem.
+{Adaptive learning, unlike learning resource recommendations, goes beyond the mere provision of resources.
+It not only concentrates on the selection of appropriate learning materials but also designs effective learning strategies and dynamic learning pathways.
+These are structured based on both the learning rules and students' evolving knowledge states.
+Specifically, adaptive learning broadly refers to \emph{"a learning process in which the content taught, or the way such content is presented, changes or 'adapts' based on individual student responses, and which dynamically adjusts the level or types of instruction based on individual student abilities or preferences"} \citep{Oxman2014}. }

-The first attempt made to apply KT to adaptive learning was the ACT Programming Tutor (APT) \citep{corbett1994knowledge}, where students were asked to write short programs and BKT was utilized to estimate their evolving knowledge state.
-This tutor can present an individualized sequence of exercises to each student based on these estimated knowledge states until the student has "mastered" each rule.
-Similarly, to provide adaptive language tutoring, \citet{Schodde2017} presented an extension of BKT to predict possible effects that different tutoring actions may have on children's knowledge state, which will be utilized to guide the seletion of proper next tutoring actions.
-In the experiments, children's real responses on the training courses indicated that they indeed learned words in the process of human-robot interactions.
-Besides, further analysis indicated that the adaptive model significantly improved their performance by personalized robot tutoring, in contrast to a randomized training strategy.
+The first few attempt made to apply KT to adaptive learning was the ACT Programming Tutor (APT) \citep{corbett1994knowledge}, where students were asked to write short programs and BKT was utilized to estimate their evolving knowledge state.
+This tutor can present an individualized sequence of exercises to each student based on their estimated knowledge states until the student has "mastered" each rule.